pochunsun/pochunsun.github.io/about/index.md

 <li><b> Field application engineer (FAE):</b></li>

-- erving as a communication bridge between our engineering team and global customers.
+- Serving as a communication bridge between our engineering team and global customers.
 - Supporting the technical discussion with global customers.
 - Organizing team members to work on projects.